edinburgh-napier/set09121/lectures/lecture7.md

     - Unit sales are the most important factor for a publisher.
     - The quality of the game comes second.
     - Catering for a small/niche market is unlikely to win over a publisher (although this depends on initial outlay).

+---

+# Contents -- Audience, Platform, and Marketing 2

 - You need to define the target audience.
     - Who will buy the game?
     - What is the core demographic?